 People of any age can benefit from orthodontic treatment.
-Teeth that are crooked, crowded, or that stick out affect the way your teeth look and work.
+Teeth that are crooked, crowded, or that stick out affects the way your teeth look and work.
 Orthodontic treatment not only improves the look of your smile but your health as well.
 Straight teeth are easier to clean and less likely to get tooth decay or injured.
 If you are not happy with the way your teeth look or work, orthodontic treatment may help.

 What is orthodontic treatment?